sanvisharma29/Multimodal-Healthcare-RAG/README.md

 ---

-## Important Note
+## Disclaimer

-This tool is for **informational purposes only**.
-Always consult a qualified doctor for medical advice and diagnosis.
+MediScan AI is built as a **personal project for educational purposes only**.

+This tool is designed to help people better understand their medical reports in simple language — it is not a replacement for professional medical advice.
+The information provided may not always be fully accurate, as AI can make mistakes.

+Please always consult a qualified doctor before making any health-related decisions.

 ---